psychemedia/island-storynotes/noyes-highwayman.md

 The sun begins to set, and a red ribbon snakes its way across the moor towards the inn.
 A red-coated troop of the King's men, marching, marching, across the moor.

 They enter the inn, say nothing to the landlord, but accept his ale nevertheless.
-Then they take his daughter, and bind her, and sit her at the end of the bed, looking out to the moor from her window.
-A gun to her breast, a gun at a her back, and Bess looks out over the moor as the soldiers mock her and taunt her, stroke her cheek and stroke her hair.
+Then they force his daughter upstairs to her room, and bind her, sit her at the end of the bed, looking out to the moor from her window.
+A gun to her breast, and another at a her back, and Bess looks out over the moor as the soldiers mock her and taunt her, stroke her cheek and stroke her hair.
 "A pretty one, this..."

 "Look for me by moonlight; watch for me by moonlight; I'll come to thee by moonlight, though hell should bar the way!"
 And she knew what she must do.

 Her hands were tied behind her back.
 She tried twisting them *this* way, twisting them *that*, but the knots held true.
-Twisted and turned, and her fingers became wet with sweat, or maybe with blood.
+Twisted and turned, and her fingers became wet with sweat, or maybe, with blood.

 Midnight approached, then the midnight bell rang.
-For Bess, one last attempt to free her hands; but to no avail; but then, and then again, with the tips of her fingers, she felt it: the trigger of the musket that was placed at her back.
+For Bess, one last attempt to free her hands; but to no avail.
+But then, and then again, with the tips of her fingers, she felt it: the trigger of the musket that was placed at her back.

 She relaxed, stood up straight, one barrel of a gun pointed up to her breast, another in her back.
 In the silence, she looked out for him, *listened* out for him.

 Out in the distance, was that the sound of a horse's hooves?
 She listened again: the sound of the highwayman, the approach of her lover, riding, riding, across the moor...

-And she knew what she must do.
+She knew what she must do.

 As the rider approached, the soldiers readied themselves.
 And Bess readied herself.